 Capture Your Features, Benefits & Beyond

-Sep 17, 2024If you’ve written a manuscript or draft of a book (or even an outline) and you're excited to get it out into the world.
-You’re ready to either promote it to a publisher or sell it yourself, and to do this, you need to crystalize your promotional plan.
-In my experience publishing 8 books in three languages, I’ve learned that a part of your marketing (no matter where you're selling) should include telling potential editors or readers what its features and benefits are.
+Sep 17, 2024If you’ve written a manuscript or draft of a book (or even an outline), you're excited to birth it out into the world.
+You’re ready to either promote it to a publisher or sell it yourself, and to do this, what do you need?
+You need a crystal-clear promotion plan.

 But a book?
-How do you describe the features and benefits of the manuscript you've conceived of or started writing?
+How do you describe the features and benefits of the manuscript you've conceived or started writing?
 Believe it or not, your book has features and (ideally) it will benefit its readers.
 It’s up to you to define these traits and to promote them VERY CLEARLY as reasons people should purchase your product.

 Why Features & Benefits?